confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

 The ``ccloud`` CLI allows you to create API Keys to be used with client applications.

-.. tip:: You can also create the API Key using the :ref:`Confluent Cloud UI <cloud-api-key-resource-edit-ui>`.
+.. tip:: You can also create the API Key using the `Confluent Cloud UI <https://docs.confluent.io/cloud/using/api-keys.html#edit-resource-specific-api-key-descriptions-using-the-ui>`__.

 #.
 To create a new API Key: